 When September comes around, our thoughts are of 9/11, and all that was lost in the Twin Towers that day.
 Because that day changed everything.
 All of a sudden, we didn’t feel safe anymore.
 Anything was possible: bad things that we had no control over.
 No, we would never be the same.

 Because it also hit us here in our own CRS home, right into our hearts, where it has stayed, and will remain forever.
 It is why we observe it every September here at CRS.
 So that, just like Yom HaShoah and Kristallnacht, we might never forget.

 I introduce you to Yogi, the much-loved mascot of FDNY Engine Company 74, just down the block on West 83rd Street.
-He died in January of this year.
+He died last year.
 He was 15 years old and he was a Dalmatian.

 Yogi was named after Ruben Correa, a firefighter who died on September 11, 2001.
 You see, Yogi was Ruben’s nickname from playing softball.
 His fellow firefighters named the dog in his honor.

 In describing Yogi, they say he had “a great disposition, he was good with all people.”
 They say that he was definitely a fan favorite in the neighborhood.